jeremyhilltech/Microsoft-Active-Directory--An-Introductory-Lab-In-The-Cloud/README.md

 ---

-# WHAT WILL WE ACCOMPLISH?
+# What Will We Accomplish?

 In this lab, we are going to stand up an instance of Active Directory using two virtual machines in Microsoft's cloud platform, Azure.
 The first VM will be our domain controller, which is a server that will be running Windows Server 2022.
 The second VM will be a client computer which we will register to the domain created by the domain controller.
 Once this is done, we'll do some additional configuring of our domain controller, and then create a large batch of users in our organization using the PowerShell command line interface.
 Finally, with our users created, we have a "company" to work with, and we'll create Group Policy and manage user accounts to simulate a simplified version of how Active Directory would be deployed in a real-life organization.

 ---

-# IMPORTANT NOTES:
+# Important Notes

 Information here is current as of October of 2024.
 Azure and Active Directory are constantly changing and being updated by Microsoft.
 This tutorial is not evergreen, and changes will be made to these platforms which inevitably will not be reflected in the documentation below.
 You should still be able to generally work out where and how to perform the illustrated functions with help from other resources such as AI, YouTUbe, vendor support, etc.